Solved! Does Homeowners Insurance Cover Foundation Issues?

 Homeowners can take out additional insurance policies, such as earthquake or flood insurance, to help cover potential foundation issues.

 Homeowners will need to know about a few notable exceptions when asking, “Does home insurance cover foundation issues from natural disasters?”
 While homeowners insurance generally covers fire, wind, and hail, most policies exclude coverage for earthquakes and floods.
-If a homeowner lives in an area prone to earthquakes or flooding, it’s usually a good idea to purchase a separate policy to cover these perils.
+For those who live in an area prone to earthquakes or flooding, it’s usually a good idea to purchase a separate policy to cover these perils.

-Homeowners can buy a flood insurance policy from one of the best flood insurance companies to protect their foundation from damage due to sudden flooding.
+Homeowners can buy a flood insurance policy from one of the best flood insurance companies to protect their home and foundation in the event of flooding.
 The National Flood Insurance Program (NFIP)—a division of the Federal Emergency Management Agency (FEMA)—provides homeowners with flood insurance policies directly and through partner insurance companies.
 Flood insurance covers home structures and personal belongings from damages caused by flooding, including the foundation of a home.

 Homeowners in earthquake-prone areas such as Alaska, California, or Nevada might wonder, “Does homeowners insurance cover foundation problems from earthquakes?”
-The answer is often no. Most homeowners who worry about earthquakes will have to purchase a separate policy from one of the best earthquake insurance companies to protect their foundation from sudden movements of the earth.
+The answer is often no. Homeowners in these regions will want to purchase a separate policy from one of the best earthquake insurance companies for coverage for earthquake damage.

 A foundation inspection can help homeowners determine the cause of their home’s foundation issues, which can help them decide whether to file an insurance claim.

-When a homeowner sees cracks in their foundation or notices warped doorways, they might worry they’re in for expensive foundation repairs.
+When a homeowner sees cracks in their house’s foundation or notices warped doorways, they might worry they’re in for expensive foundation repairs.
 However, not all signs of foundation wear indicate a major issue.
-In fact, some cracks or other signs of wear might only be cosmetic.
-A foundation inspection can help homeowners learn more about their foundation problems—and whether they need extensive repairs or not.
+In fact, some cracks or other signs of wear might only be cosmetic, meaning that coverage for the cost of foundation crack repair may not be needed.
+A foundation inspection can help homeowners learn more about their foundation problems—and what to expect the cost to fix the foundation issues to be.
+Some signs of foundation issues on a house include:

+It’s worth noting that issues may be different depending on whether a home has a slab-style vs. a crawl space foundation.
 A foundation inspection is usually performed by a structural engineer.
-These foundation specialists know how to spot problem areas and determine what’s causing the home’s foundation issues.
-They let the homeowner know the severity of the situation, such as potential safety concerns or immediate needs for repairs.
-Foundation engineers can also usually recommend a plan to solve the problem, whether it’s a complicated repair that requires a foundation company or a simple epoxy job.
+These foundation specialists can spot problem areas and determine how to fix foundation issues accordingly.
+They let the homeowner know the severity of the situation, such as potential safety concerns or immediate needs for repair.
+The best foundation repair companies (such as Basement Systems or Ram Jack) can also usually recommend a plan to solve the problem, whether it’s a complicated repair that requires a foundation company or a simple epoxy job.

 Homeowners can take several measures to help prevent foundation damage to their home.